maticzav/graphql-shield/README.md

 ### `Custom Errors`

-Shield, by default, catches all errors thrown durign resolver execution.
+Shield, by default, catches all errors thrown during resolver execution.
 This way we can be 100% sure none of your internal logic will be exposed to the client if it was not meant to be.

 Nevertheless, you can use `CustomError` error types to report your custom error messages to your users.